dasch-swiss/dsp-api/docs/rst/salsah/development/build-process.rst

 To shut down the SALSAH server:

 ::

   > re-stop

 Run the automated tests
 ------------------------

 Make sure you've started Fuseki and the API server as shown above.
+In order to run the tests, the Selenium driver for Chrome has to be installed.
+Please download it from https://sites.google.com/a/chromium.org/chromedriver/downloads and save it as ``salsah/lib/chromedriver``.

 Then at the SBT prompt:

 ::

     > test

 SBT Build Configuration
 ------------------------

 .. literalinclude:: ../../../../salsah/SalsahBuild.sbt